Hi I’m Federica.

 I qualified from the Karuna Institute with Franklyn Sills, the founder of craniosacral biodynamics.
 I am registered with the Craniosacral Therapy Association (CSTA) and I continue deepening my practice by regularly attending postgraduate courses, working with a supervisor and having my own therapy sessions.

-Over the last ten years, both through diving deep into my own early process and attending trainings with experts in the field I have been focusing on working with prenatal and birth experiences and early relational trauma with adults and babies.
+Over the last ten years, both through diving deep into my own early process and attending a number of trainings with experts in the field I have been focusing on working with prenatal and birth experiences and early relational trauma with adults and babies.
 I have recently completed the Prenatal Person Training at the Karuna Institute.

 The depth of enquiry I bring to my work with clients is also influenced by my personal ongoing experience of Core Process Psychotherapy, the Core Process Psychotherapy Foundation Certificate and the Diploma in Relational Mindfulness.